LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/setup.rst

    $ module use /work/imas/etc/modulefiles
    $ module load solps-gui
-   $ solps #  and "solps -h" should work if BASH is used
+   $ solps #  and "solps -h" should work

 Personal use
 ============